pheymann/paulheymann-website/_posts/2020-05-28-on-reading-comprehension-original-thoughts.md

 * We add or remove whole highlights where needed.

-* We formulate the former word clouds in our notes into proper paragraphs.
+* We formulate our notes into proper paragraphs.

 * Of course, we now have to read up on the unknown concepts from category (3).
 When we only read the introduction of a Wikipedia article before, we now read it completely and some additional text if necessary to get a better overview.
 If the topic at hand should warrant a deeper analysis I prefer to put a book into my [Anti-Library].
 After we have done all that we can put a concise summary into our notebook.
 The last step is to remove highlights of this category from our book to not clutter the content we try to extract.